hikikones/trollstov/README.md

 `trollstov` is a music player for the terminal that is built around a simple idea — your files and their metadata are all you need.
 Simply back up your music directory and you have backed up everything.
 Ratings are part of the metadata, so your favorite songs are always just a few keystrokes away.

 The name is a norwegian word play for a substance with magical properties.
-You have "troll", a creature from Norse mythology, and "stov" which is actually "støv", meaning "dust" in english.
-Hence, you get "troll dust".
+You have _troll_, a creature from Norse mythology, and _stov_ or _støv_ meaning _dust_ in english.
+Hence, you get _troll dust_.

 ## 📌 Features